CharlieH94/Pokedex/README.md

 - [react-chartjs-2](https://github.com/jerairrest/react-chartjs-2) A chart library.
 They have some lovely [demos](https://reactchartjs.github.io/react-chartjs-2/#/) with links to examples.
 - [react-google-charts](https://www.npmjs.com/package/react-google-charts) A more complex chart library with a wider range of options.
 - [nivo-rocks](https://nivo.rocks/components) A React chart library built by a co-creator of [State of JS](https://stateofjs.com/)
 - [React leaflet](https://react-leaflet.js.org/) A free library for rendering leaflet maps in React.
 It comes with an excellent [getting started guide](https://react-leaflet.js.org/docs/start-installation) to get you up and running.
+There's a nice tutorial demoing it [here](https://www.youtube.com/watch?v=290VgjkLong)
 - [React Bootstrap](https://react-bootstrap.github.io/) React components based on the popular Bootstrap CSS framework.
 - [MUI (formerly known as Material UI)](https://mui.com/core/) React components that use Google's Material design.